Mortgage after bankruptcy: How soon can you buy a home?

 Sometimes, homeowners believe their foreclosure is complete, and include their mortgage deficiency in the bankruptcy.
 But the foreclosure or “sheriff sale” doesn’t take place until later.
 This is an important point because different loan types view this scenario differently.

-With FHA, the standard foreclosure seasoning applies, which is three years, regardless of the reason for the foreclosure.
+The FHA foreclosure waiting period is three years, regardless of the reason for the foreclosure.
 Fannie Mae and Freddie Mac may be a better deal if you have extenuating circumstances.
 They let you go with the standard waiting period for bankruptcy instead of the seven-year wait for foreclosures.
 But without extenuating circumstances, their standard waiting period is four years, one longer than FHA.

 It must be clear that the foreclosure and bankruptcy are tied together.
 Fannie Mae guidelines state: